proofzero/rollupid/docs/3id/reference/profile.md

 ---
-description: 3ID Public Profiles are the easiest way for developers to personalize their apps for users.
+description: 3ID Profile Technical Reference
 ---

 3ID Public Profiles help you customize your application for your users with one API call.